How to Make a Fake Cake

 Sometimes you need to do something JUST FOR FUN!
 This is one of those projects.
 I know some of you won't get it and are wondering why bother making a fake cake when you can just go ahead and make a real one...

-Well, here's why.
-This cake will stay pretty forever!
+A fake cake will stay pretty forever!
 It's an inexpensive item to make that will add beauty to your decorating.
-You can decorate your fake cake however you'd like.
+You can decorate your fake cake however you'd like, changing out the decor for seasons and occasions.

 I first saw these cakes when my girlfriend Angie asked if we could get together and make them.
 Then, once I started searching, I found them everywhere!
 Fake cakes are used not only by professional bakers and bakery displays, they're being incorporated into home decor!